kavia-common/recipe-explorer-38066-38098/recipe_frontend/recipe-explorer-38066-38098/README.CI.md

 - Healthcheck after startup:
   npm --prefix recipe_frontend run healthcheck

-- If you need the dev server (hot reload), use capped-memory variants: npm --prefix recipe_frontend run start:ci npm --prefix recipe_frontend run start:lowmem
+- If you need the dev server (hot reload), use capped-memory variants (ensure port is set):
+  REACT_APP_PORT=3000 npm --prefix recipe_frontend run start:ci
+  REACT_APP_PORT=3000 npm --prefix recipe_frontend run start:lowmem

 Notes:
 - Do NOT use `npm start` in CI; webpack-dev-server watch can be SIGKILLed (exit code 137).
 Use `start:serve` for stability.